ms264556/Hackery/pages/ZDAddLicenses.md

-# Add AP Licenses and Upgrade Entitlement to a ZoneDirector
+# Add AP Licenses to a ZoneDirector

 If you have a ZoneDirector 1200 then you can add AP Licenses without having to install older software.
 Follow the instructions here: [Add AP Licenses and Upgrade Entitlement to a ZoneDirector 1200](ZD1200LicensesAndSupport.md)